What Causes Cerebral Palsy?

 Fetal distress often indicates a lack of oxygen to the baby’s brain.
 If the fetal distress is not corrected or responded to properly, it can cause permanent damage and conditions like cerebral palsy.

-Research by the National Institute of Neurological Disorders and Stroke shows that delivery complications account for 5 to 10 percent of severe cerebral palsy cases in newborns.
+Research by the National Institute of Neurological Disorders and Stroke shows that delivery complications account for 5% to 10% of severe cerebral palsy cases in newborns.

 Cerebral Palsy Etiology